What is social housing?

 It’s there for people who need it

 Social housing should be there for anyone who needs it.
-At present, the law states who is entitled and should get preference on the waiting list, but councils have lots of flexibility on who qualifies locally and social landlords refuse to let to people.
+At present, the law states who is entitled to social housing, and should get preference on the waiting list.
+But councils have lots of flexibility on who qualifies locally and social landlords can refuse to let to people if they choose to.

 There are over a million households currently on social housing waiting lists in England.
 Unfortunately, the current chronic shortage of social homes means there aren't even enough for people who urgently need it, such as street homeless people and homeless families.